CodeForPittsburgh/SQLCrashData/README.md

 Used fixed xml file for the data that has the addresses already geo-coded

 ~~There are a number of bak named files.
 They will be cleaned up shortly.~~

+## Change list

+Removed color for maps.
+It was difficult to determine the bike map layer colors

+Removed the City Neighborhood layer until I can get the mouse over to display neighborhood name

+Added bike rental location with bike icon and click gets location and rack count